 Another QAnon supporter, Crystal Tini, was also listed as a featured speaker at the recall rally but was unable to attend.
 She cohosts a podcast with Williams and last year posted long online videos supporting QAnon conspiracy theories.

 “When you share a stage with this type of extremism, you give it credibility,” said Madrid about elected GOP officials like Patterson and Kiley.
 “You give it voice.
 You give it oxygen, and that’s the problem with the Republican Party.”

 “Tell me about someone who is perfect...
-So who are we to judge?” —Recall Road Trip organizer Joe Collins III
+So who are we to judge?” —Recall Road Trip organizer Joe Collins III told the Sacto Politico

-“It’s easy to try and dig up opinionated dirt on someone,” he said.
+“It’s easy to try and dig up opinionated dirt on someone,” he continued.
 “The fact of the matter is anyone who is doing anything to create change is putting their butts on the line whether people agree with them or not, so who are we to judge?”

-The African American businessman said his interest in recalling Newsom springs from so many small businesses permanently closing, skyrocketing homelessness and the state’s increasing poverty, taxes and cost of living.
+The African American businessman said his interest in recalling Newsom springs from so many small businesses permanently closing, skyrocketing homelessness, and the state’s increasing poverty, taxes and cost of living.
 He added that similar concerns were uniting “men and women both with good and bad past[s]” in the recall effort.

 Like many speakers, Assemblyman Kiley used the event to sell his own merch.
 In his case, this was copies of his self-published book “Recall Newsom: The Case Against America’s Most Corrupt Governor.”